Brač Travel Guide

 Accommodation in Bol

-Bluesun Hotel Elaphusa 4 stars
+Bluesun Hotel Elaphusa

 Fantastic Bluesun Hotel Elaphusa is perfectly located just a short walk along wide tree lined promenade to the beautiful town of Bol and famous Golden Horn Beach.
 Check out why is this hotel one of the most popular hotels in Croatia named Tripadvisor Travellers’ Choice for 2016.

-Bluesun Hotel Borak 3 stars
+Bluesun Hotel Borak

 Another great hotel offering incredible island experience for your dream vacation.
 Bluesun Hotel Borak is hidden within a pine forest, located right by the sea on the promenade leading to Golden Horn Beach.

-Bluesun Hotel Bonaca 3 stars ALL INCLUSIVE
+Bluesun Hotel Bonaca ALL INCLUSIVE

 Bluesun Hotel Bonaca is all inclusive family hotel, close to beautiful beach and short walk to town.
 It’s a great choice for famiiy vacation, recently named Tripadvisor Travellers’ Choice for 2016.

-Hotel Kaštil 3 stars
+Hotel Kaštil

 Amazing Hotel Kaštil is located within a baroque fortress which formerly belonged to the aristocratic Vusio family of Brač.
 Only five meters from the sea, Hotel Kaštil has 32 rooms with sea view and additional in house features – Vusio restaurant, Pizzeria Topolino and famous Cocktail bar Varadero.
 Don’t think twice.

-Zlatni Rat Beach Hotel 3 stars
+Zlatni Rat Beach Resort

 It’s perfectly located on the famous Golden Horn beach and just short walk from historical centre of Bol.
 Zlatni Rat Beach Hotel offers spacious suites and rooms decorated with a touch of non-pretentious elegance.
 Definitely worth of your consideration.